Last Updated on 07/05/2025

 Website traffic analysis provides a comprehensive understanding of how link building affects the website’s overall performance and visibility.
 Here are some of the key metrics to track:

 a.
 Unique visitors: The number of unique visitors to a website indicates its popularity.
-A higher percentage of unique visitors indicates that the website is drawing the correct type of traffic, which is encouraging.
+A higher percentage of unique visitors suggests that the website is drawing the correct type of traffic, which is encouraging.

 b.
 Page views: The number of pages visitors view indicates the website’s engagement level.
 A high number of page views suggests that visitors find the content valuable and spend time on the site.